corda/corda-docs-portal/content/en/platform/corda/5.2/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 {{< /tabs >}}

 The interface called `VaultNamesQueryFactory` has one method:
-`void create(@NotNull VaultNamedQueryBuilderFactory vaultNamedQueryBuilderFactory);`
+`void create(@NotNull VaultNamedQueryBuilderFactory vaultNamedQueryBuilderFactory);`.

 This function is called during start-up and it defines how a query operates in it with the following steps:

 * To create a vault-named query with a given name, in this case it is `DUMMY_CUSTOM_QUERY`, call `vaultNamedQueryBuilderFactory.create()`.
 * To define how a query's `WHERE` clause will work, call `whereJson()`.
   {{< note >}}
-  Always start with the actual `WHERE` statement and then write the rest of the clause.
-Fields need to be prefixed with the `visible_states.` qualifier.
+  * Always start with the actual `WHERE` statement and then write the rest of the clause.
+You must prefix fields with the `visible_states.` qualifier.
 Since `visible_states.custom_representation` is a JSON column, we can use some JSON specific operations.
   * Parameters can be used in the query in a `:parameter` format.
 In this example, use a parameter called `:testField` which can be set when executing this query.
 This works similarly to popular Java SQL libraries such as Hibernate.
   {{< /note >}}